benjaminheath238/Minecraft-Data-Generator/README.md

 MCDG requires [Neutron](https://github.com/benjaminheath238/Neutron) and uses [Apache Maven](https://maven.apache.org/) as the build tool both of which must be installed for the following to function.

-1. Download the source code either directly from [github](https://github.com/benjaminheath238/Minecraft-Data-Generator/archive/refs/heads/master.zip) or by using `got clone https://github.com/benjaminheath238/Minecraft-Data-Generator.git`
+1. Download the source code either directly from [GitHub](https://github.com/benjaminheath238/Minecraft-Data-Generator/archive/refs/heads/master.zip) or by using `got clone https://github.com/benjaminheath238/Minecraft-Data-Generator.git`
-2. If the code was downloaded from github the zip file must be unzipped
+2. If the code was downloaded from GitHub the zip file must be unzipped
 3. Enter the downloaded folder containing the `pom.xml`
 4. Enter `mvn clean compile assembly:single` into the shell/terminal
 5. Collect the jar from `target/mcdg-X.x-jar-with-dependencies.jar`
-6. Run the jar using `java -jar mcdg-X.x-jar-with-dependencies.jar` in the folder containing the mod assets (`resources/assets/`)
+6. Run the jar using `java -jar mcdg-X.x-jar-with-dependencies.jar` in the folder containing the mod assets (`resources/`)

 ---

 ## General Infomation

-MCDG takes in the mod id and the path to a configuration file.
-This file is then parsed and the result is used in either MCTG or MCFG or both to create the files.
-The provided config file can contain the following
+MCDG requires a mod id and a file to function.
+The file should contain options for what the program is to do for more infomation of what options are allowed see section MCTG and MCFG.
+The File is parsed from top to bottom and supports the following;

-* sections defined by `[name]`
+* sections defined using `[name]`
-* sub-sections defined by `[name.subname]` that support unlimited nesting (`[a.b...z...]`)
+* sub-sections defined using `[name.subname]`
-* simple options defined by `key="value"`
+* simple options defined using `key="value"`
-* complex options defined by `name=(key="value", key2="value"...)` that must be all on the same line
+* complex options defined using `name=(key="value", key2="value"...)`

-Sub-sections and complex options will inherit parent sections simple options but if there is a conflict (options with the same name) the parent's option will not be inheritted.
-All types of options must be located in a section or sub-section.
-The naming used for sections and options is undefined and will not effect the output but the registery name is the key used for complex options and will effect output.
+Sub-sections and complex options will inherit the simple options of parents but only if it has not been redefined.
+Sub-sections can be nested any number of times.
+All options and must be located in a section.
+The naming of sections and options is not defined and up to the user but the naming used for complex options will be taken as the registry name and used for locating textures and creating files.

 ---